Ladicle/hack/README.md

 # Hack

 `hack` is CLI tool to support programming contests.
+It can create sample input/output file easily and test if your code is correct.

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-refresh-toc -->
 **Table of Contents**